-The stress response is our body's natural reaction to encountering a threatening situation.
+The stress response is our body's natural reaction to a threatening situation.
 Let's say, for example, that you were walking down the street when someone started to chase you for an unknown reason.
 Deep within each of us as human beings is what's called the fight or flight response.

 Sure, these are challenging situations.
 No one wants to pay an overdraft fee or forget an assignment.
 But the point is, they aren't life-threatening, and because of this, they don't necessitate the fight or flight stress response.
 Unfortunately, situations like these that are relatively minor do elicit the fight or flight stress response in many of us.
-Our nervous systems simply go on autopilot in an effort to get some stress relief.
+Our nervous systems go on autopilot in an effort to get some stress relief.